puppetlabs/puppetlabs-firewall/README.markdown

 The rules in the `pre` and `post` classes are fairly general.
 These two classes ensure that you retain connectivity and that you drop unmatched packets appropriately.
 The rules you define in your manifests are likely specific to the applications you run.

-1. Add the `pre` class to `my_fw/manifests/pre.pp`. `pre.pp` should contain any default rules to be applied first.
-The rules in this class should be added in the order you want them to run.
+1.)
+Add the `pre` class to my_fw/manifests/pre.pp.
+Your pre.pp file should contain any default rules to be applied first.
+The rules in this class should be added in the order you want them to run.2.
   ```puppet
   class my_fw::pre {
     Firewall {